-DESCRIPTION OF ACTION WE'LL TAKE TRIGGER FOR THIS ACTION ESTIMATED SAVING IN DEMAND LOCATION IMPLEMENTATION TIMETABLE (TIME FROM TRIGGER TO IMPLEMENTATION) TIME OF YEAR DURATION OF ACTIONS ANY PERMISSIONS OR CONSTRAINTS RISKS ASSOCIATED WITH ACTION Raise awareness of dry weather situation and appeal for voluntary reductions in water usage ES To be confirmed Affected areas/ catchments Communications team to send out communications when within trigger zone Usually implemented during summer months Likely to remain in place as needed over summer months Corporate Affairs Team Potential risk of not reaching all customers Update stakeholders and website ES To be confirmed Supply zone Two weeks to implement Any time of year Website and stakeholder updates throughout the year Water Resources and Communications teams None Ramping up water saving messaging, communicating increased drought risk DTI To be confirmed Supply zone Three weeks to implement Usually implemented during summer months Communications to continue as long as needed DMG Potential risk of not reaching all customers Enhance leakage activity DT 1 To be confirmed Drought affected areas/ catchments Three weeks preparation time Any time of year Duration of drought DMG and Board Cost implications - reducing repair times to lower leakage is complex.
+DESCRIPTION OF ACTION WE'LL TAKE TRIGGER FOR THIS ACTION ESTIMATED SAVING IN DEMAND LOCATION IMPLEMENTATION TIMETABLE (TIME FROM TRIGGER TO IMPLEMENTATION) TIME OF YEAR DURATION OF ACTIONS ANY PERMISSIONS OR CONSTRAINTS RISKS ASSOCIATED WITH ACTION Raise awareness of dry weather situation and appeal for voluntary reductions in water usage ES To be confirmed Affected areas/catchments Communications team to send out communications when within trigger zone Usually implemented during summer months Likely to remain in place as needed over summer months Corporate Affairs Team Potential risk of not reaching all customers Update stakeholders and website ES To be confirmed Supply zone Two weeks to implement Any time of year Website and stakeholder updates throughout the year Water Resources and Communication s teams None Ramping up water saving messaging, communicating increased drought risk DTI To be confirmed Supply zone Three weeks to implement Usually implemented during summer months Communicati ons to continue as long as needed DMG Potential risk of not reaching all customers Enhance leakage activity DT 1 To be confirmed Drought affected areas/ catchment s Three weeks preparation time Any time of year Duration of drought DMG and Board Cost implications - reducing repair times to lower leakage is complex.
 Also potential increased disruption to Highways and Byways.

-DESCRIPTION OF ACTION WE'LL TAKE TRIGGER FOR THIS ACTION ESTIMATED SAVING IN DEMAND LOCATION IMPLEMENTATION TIMETABLE (TIME FROM TRIGGER TO IMPLEMENTATION) TIME OF YEAR DURATION OF ACTIONS ANY PERMISSIONS OR CONSTRAINTS RISKS ASSOCIATED WITH ACTION Implement Temporary Use Ban restrictions DT 2 2-3% Dependent on drought situation - likely to be whole supply zone Before entering DT 2, DMG will consider when to implement TUBs, depending on the time of year.
+DESCRIPTION OF ACTION WE'LL TAKE FOR THIS ESTIMATED SAVING IN DEMAND LOCATION IMPLEMENTATION TIMETABLE (TIME FROM TRIGGER TO IMPLEMENTATION) TIME OF YEAR DURATION OF ACTIONS ANY PERMISSIONS OR CONSTRAINTS RISKS ASSOCIATED WITH ACTION Implement Temporary Use Ban restrictions DT 2 2-3 3 4 % Dependent on drought situation - likely to be whole supply zone Before entering DT 2, DMG will consider when to implement TUBs, depending on the time of year.
 1 week preparation, 2 weeks for representations.
 Most likely to impose TUB restrictions over the spring/summer when they will have the greatest impact on demand.
 Duration of restrictions dependent on drought situation.
 DMG and Board Principally impacts on domestic customers.
-Implement drought orders to restrict usage of water for those categories set out in Drought Direction 2011 DT 3 4% Dependent on drought situation - likely to be whole supply zone Eight weeks preparation time - prior to entering DTZ3.
-Application to Secretary of State to be submitted when approaching DTZ 4, 28 days for decision to be made (assuming no objections) Any time of year Drought orders valid for six months Approval from DMG and Board, permission required from Secretary of State Economic implications associated with restricted water use for some businesses.
-Emergency drought orders DT 4 Significant reductions in demand, to be confirmed Whole supply zone Application decision within 28 days.
-Used as necessary during drought Valid for six months Approval from DMG and Board, permission from Secretary of State required.
-Socio-economic risks associated with significantly restricting water use
+Implement drought orders to restrict usage of water for those categories set out in Drought Direction 2011 DT 3 4 5 5 % Dependent on drought situation - likely to be whole supply zone preparation time, which will begin prior to entering DTZ3.
+Application to Secretary of State to be submitted when approaching DTZ 3, 28 days for decision to be made (assuming no objections) Any time of year Drought orders valid for six months Approval from DMG and Board, permission required from Secretary of State Economic implications associated with restricted water use for some businesses.